 There are different plungers for different jobs.
 For example, cup plungers are designed for sinks and other flat surfaces where the entire suction cup can make contact.
 This plunger will not work well on clogged toilets because the bowl is curved.

 Instead, you need to use a flange plunger with an extended rubber bell-shaped end that fits into the bottom of the toilet bowl.
 This plunger will create a better seal and provide more power to unclog the blockage.

 Using the wrong plunger won’t give you the results you’re looking for.
 Make sure you’re using the proper one for the job at hand.

-If you are looking for services that can help you out when your toilet is clogged.
+Are you looking to hire plumbing professionals that can help you out when your toilet is clogged?
 Check these two links below:

 2. You’re Using the Plunger Incorrectly